Country

 Circumstances:

 The crew was engaged in a survey flight over the Wetar Strait, off the Indonesian province of Timor.
 En route, the twin engine aircraft was attacked by the pilot of a Mitsubishi Zero.
 Several bullets hit the right engine and fuel tanks.
-The aircraft became uncontrollable but the crew was able to leave the area and to return to Batchelor for a safe landing.
+The aircraft became uncontrollable but the crew was able to leave the area and to return to Batchelor for an emergency landing.
 Later, RAAF officers confirmed the death of a crew member while four other occupants were unhurt.
 The aircraft was considered as damaged beyond repair.

 Crew (2nd Squadron):